Package/dwp-technical-test/README.md

 `200` - on success

-`400` - not found if invalid location
+`400` - bad request if invalid location

 ---